Related pages

 Languages

-For things such as hints, field names and some context fields they can be provided either in the source language, target language or using English.
+For elements like hints, field names, and certain context fields, you can provide them in the source language, target language, or in English.

 State